Liability insurance: Employers and workers compensation

+Personal liability

+Personal liability or private liability insurance covers claims that are made against the policyholder (and often also against other members of their household), usually limited to a private context.
+They commonly cover claims arising from private accidents, such as damaging someone's personal property, or from traffic accidents when not driving a motor vehicle.
+Personal liability insurance usually excludes claims that arise from professional activity (such as causing an accident at work), and claims that are covered by a more specific insurance, such as the liability insurance for a home or a motor vehicle.
+Particularly risky activities are also sometimes excluded, such as driving a motorboat or riding a horse.

+Personal liability is sometimes offered as a separate contract, and sometimes as a part of another insurance policy, such as home insurance.

 Management and employment practices liability

 Workers' compensation also does not cover intangible torts that merely cause emotional distress, or torts arising from management negligence and liability to shareholders.
-General management liability coverage may include directors and officers (D&O) liability insurance, employment practices liability (EPL) insurance, fiduciary liability insurance, and "special crime" insurance (kidnap, ransom, and extortion), either individually or as part of a cohesive package.
+General management liability coverage may include directors and officers (D&O) liability insurance, employment practices liability (EPL) insurance, fiduciary liability insurance, and “special crime” insurance (kidnap, ransom, and extortion), either individually or as part of a cohesive package.

 Employment practices liability arose in the 1980s, after U.S. employees began to obtain jury verdicts against their employers due to workplace actions such as wrongful dismissal.
 Insurance Services Office (ISO), a vendor of standard form contract insurance policies, revised the Commercial General Liability insurance policy form to exclude coverage for torts related to the employer-employee relationship like racial or gender discrimination in the workplace, as well as liability for negligent supervision of midlevel managers who committed such torts.
 Thereafter, specific policy forms were created to cover this specific risk.

 Excess insurance

 Excess insurance is a type of liability insurance that provides coverage for losses exceeding the limits of an underlying primary insurance policy.
 Unlike primary insurance, which responds first to a claim up to its specified limit, excess insurance activates only after the primary coverage is exhausted, offering additional financial protection against significant or catastrophic losses.
 For example, if a primary auto insurance policy has a liability limit of $100,000 and a claim amounts to $150,000, an excess policy with a $50,000 limit would cover the remaining $50,000 after the primary policy pays out.

 Excess insurance is commonly used in personal and commercial contexts and is distinct from umbrella insurance, though the terms are sometimes confused in casual usage.
-In British English, "excess" also refers to a deductible—the amount a policyholder pays out-of-pocket before insurance kicks in—but here it denotes additional coverage layers.
+In British English, “excess” also refers to a deductible—the amount a policyholder pays out-of-pocket before insurance kicks in—but here it denotes additional coverage layers.

 Excess insurance can take several forms, depending on its structure and purpose: